RuthaPrasad/CodeFunDo-/README.md

   3. The quadcopters can also use thermal imaging to locate stranded survivors.
   4. Since network availabilty is an issue, we suggest using FM/AM radio network instead, which are built into all smart-phones and any electronic device, and can be used for 2-way communication even in long-ranges.
 Survivors can broadcast to a local tower and ping themselves, or/and be relocated to the nearest shelter.
   5. Locating stranded survivors can be enhanced by detecting relief-requests from social-media text data, where family members or friends report missing persons in the affected areas.
-  6. Using satellite imagery/Google Maps, we can generate optimal routes so that relief-groups can deliver help to affected areas more faster.
+  6. Using satellite imagery/offline-Google-Maps, we can generate optimal routes so that relief-groups can deliver help to affected areas more faster.

 #### 3) Post-Disaster:
   1. Using post-disaster meterological data and life-cycle history, we can suggest the most probable diseases that will spread and how they can be tackled.
 We can also predict the ares where receeding takes place the quickest and slowest for better targeting of evacuation stratergies.